 As is common in the biotechnology and pharmaceutical industries, we employ individuals who were previously employed at universities or other biopharmaceutical or pharmaceutical companies, including our competitors or potential competitors.
 Although we try to ensure that our employees and consultants do not use the proprietary information or know-how of others in their work for us, we may be subject to claims that our employees, consultants or independent contractors have inadvertently or otherwise used or disclosed intellectual property, including trade secrets or other proprietary information, of a former employer or other third parties.
 We may then have to pursue litigation to defend against these claims.
 If we fail in defending any claims of this nature, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel.
 Even if we are successful in defending against these types of claims, litigation or other legal proceedings relating to intellectual property claims may cause us to incur significant expenses, and could distract our technical and management personnel from their normal responsibilities.
-In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments, and, if securities analysts or investors perceive these results to be negative, that perception could have a substantial adverse effect on the price of our common stock.
-This type of litigation or proceeding could substantially increase our operating losses and reduce our resources available for development activities, and we may not have sufficient financial or other resources to adequately conduct this type of litigation or proceedings.
-For example, some of our competitors may be able to sustain the costs of this type of litigation or proceedings more effectively than us can because of their substantially greater financial resources.
-In any case, uncertainties resulting from the initiation and continuation of intellectual property litigation or
+In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments, and, if securities analysts or investors preceive these results to be negative, that perception could have a substantial adverse effect on the price of our common stock.
+This type of litigation or other resources to adequately conduct this type of litigation or proceedings.
+For example, some of our competitors may be able to sustain the costs of this type of litigation or proceedings resulting and continuation of intellectual property litigation or other resources to adequately conduct this type of litigation or other interim substantially greater financial resources.
+In any case, uncertainties resulting from the initiation and continuation of intellectual property litigation or other intellectual property related proceedings could adversely affe